Discover the Best of Poland’s Coastline: Why Sopot is the Ultimate Holiday Base

-Things to do in Sopot Beach
+Discover the Best Things to Do in Sopot Beach, Poland

-Church of St George (Kościół Garnizonowy pw . św.
+Admire the stunning Church of St George (Kościół Garnizonowy pw . św.
 Jerzego)

 This is surely the highlight of Sopot, nice architecture with great details situated in the heart of Sopot.
 Inside its impressive stained glass provides a shower of coloured lights that at the right time of day should be amazing.